 We often find that turning on some music can completely change the mood of our house: kids go from complaining to dancing and singing.
-So here are five recommendations – oldies but goodies – that have been tested in our household, and recommended by lots of friends and family too.
+So here are three recommendations – oldies but goodies – that have been tested in our household, and recommended by lots of friends and family too.

 Fun and Prophets